bartr/bartr/README.md

 # @bartr

-- I am a Principal Software Engineering Manager in Microsoft [Commercial Software Engineering](https://bartr.dev/cse) (CSE) based in Austin, TX
+- I am a Principal Software Engineering Manager at Microsoft based in Austin, TX
-- CSE helps Microsoft's largest customers with all things [Azure](https://bartr.dev/azure)
 - My current focus is Kubernetes and cloud native application development

 ## Startups